xpsi-group/xpsi/docs/source/install.rst

      conda create -n xpsi

-and then install the core dependencies listed in `environment.yml`.
+and then install the core dependencies listed in ``basic_environment.yml`` via conda.

-**ALL THE FOLLOWING STEPS SHOULD BE PERFORMED IN THIS NEWLY CREATED ENVIRONMENT.**

 Activate the environment as: